Form 433-B Collection Information Statement for Businesses

 Get Help With Form 433-B

 Trying to set up a payment plan for your business taxes?
 Need relief from back taxes but still want to keep operating your business?
 Want to see if you can settle your business taxes for less than you owe?
 Then, you should contact us.
 We’ll start with a no-cost consultation about your tax situation.
 Then, we’ll guide you to the best solution for your situation.
 In a lot of cases, business back taxes require a multi-pronged approach.
 Depending on the situation, we may need to request penalty abatement, appeal incorrect liabilities, or amend returns to reduce your tax liability.
 Then, we help you apply for relief or set up payment plans on the remaining tax liability.
-To learn more, contact us directly.
+To learn more, contact us directly for a free consultation.

 Attorney Timothy Hart